 This video will show you how spray foam insulation can insulate buildings that have a complex design.

 The insulation "team" that's supposed to make our homes comfortable and energy efficient is truly a motley crew.
 In the old days, sawdust was sometimes dumped inside walls to slow heat loss.
 Then came vermiculite — porous lightweight pebbles with the look and feel of kitty litter.

 Today we still rely on an old-timer, fiberglass batt insulation that's made from spun glass fibers.
 But if you're looking for a star player on the insulation team, a standout with qualities that other types of insulation can't touch, it's got to be spray foam.
 More specifically, we're talking about closed-cell polyurethane spray foam.

-As your local spray foam experts, Dr. Energy Saver Cincinnati can increase your comfort and decrease your energy bills with spray foam insulation in Mason, West Chester, Indian Hill, Oakwood, Liberty, Centerville, Sharonville, Blue Ash, Kenwood, Lebanon, and nearby.
+As your local spray foam experts, Dr. Energy Saver Cincinnati can increase your comfort and decrease your energy bills with spray foam insulation in Mason, Dayton, Indian Hill, Oakwood, Liberty, Centerville, Sharonville, Blue Ash, Kenwood, Lebanon, and nearby.
 We are your trusted spray insulation contractor in Ohio.

 R value: Poly spray foam has a higher R-value per inch than any other commonly used insulation -R-6.2 or higher, depending on the formulation.

 Air barrier: Spray foam air-seals and insulates in one step.
 Its ability to expand and fill gaps and cracks make it an ideal air-sealing material, and it stays in place because of its super-adhesive qualities.
 Spray foam is often spot-applied as an air-sealing treatment prior to filling an attic with blow-in insulation.
 But when applied in more generous amounts, it can eliminate the need for other types of insulation.